 Large Deviations and Metastability

-The book provides a general introduction to the theory of large deviations and a wide overview of the metastable behaviour of stochastic dynamics.
-With only minimal prerequisites, the book covers all the main results and brings the reader to the most recent developments.
-Particular emphasis is given to the fundamental Freidlin-Wentzell results on small random perturbations of dynamical systems.
-Metastability is first described on physical grounds, following which more rigorous approaches to its description are developed.
-Many relevant examples are considered from the point of view of the so-called pathwise approach.
-The first part of the book develops the relevant tools including the theory of large deviations which are then used to provide a physically relevant dynamical description of metastability.
-Written to be accessible to graduate students, this book provides an excellent route into contemporary research.
+This self-contained account of the main results in large deviation theory includes recent developments and emphasizes the Freidlin-Wentzell results on small random perturbations.
+Metastability is described on physical grounds, followed by the development of more exacting approaches to its description.
+The first part of the book then develops such pertinent tools as the theory of large deviations which is used to provide a physically relevant dynamical description of metastability.
+Written for graduate students, this book affords an excellent route into contemporary research as well.

 - Concrete applications of large deviation theory